Logo

 Wilderness Trip Co-leader

 Urban Wilderness Project™; based in Seattle, Washington, "works to restore and encourage positive communities by providing culturally and environmentally based service-learning projects for youth and adult participants."
 Creating a fun, memorable, team experience for urban youth experiencing the great outdoors for the first time!
 We serve youth of African, Asian, Latino and Native descent who have decided to earn credit for school by building trails on public lands.
 Immediate openings for summer wilderness trip co-leaders with a current WFR or WFA certification.
-You must be available July 7-8, 2010 for staff training and July 12-July 30 for the backcountry overnight trip.
+You must be available June 29 - July 1, 2011 for staff training and July 7-July 26 for the backcountry overnight trip.
 Wilderness Works™, a program of the Urban Wilderness Project™, offers 6-10 high school students per trip an opportunity to earn all the community service-learning hours they need for graduation.

 As an adult trip co-leader you are responsible for: Daily planning and logistics while on course; risk management; youth development; working with land management agencies and partners to meet trail building and environmental restoration standards; youth supervision; sharing in daily camp duties, included but not limited to, cooking, camp clean-up, gathering water.
 Participate actively in risk assessment, recreational planning.
 Creating a fun, memorable, team experience!